jsr6720/jsr6720.github.io/_posts/2017-08-03-hot,-flat,-and-crowded.md

 ## My Review 2/5

 This book takes WAY too long to say a few points.
-Could not finish, it felt like I was listening to the same chapters over and over again.<br/><br/>* Population growth is exponential (Crowded)<br/>* Science has determined that consuming fuels from hell is bad (Hot)<br/>* Globalization means there are fewer and fewer virgin resources to exploit for growth (Flat)
+Could not finish, it felt like I was listening to the same chapters over and over again.

+* Population growth is exponential (Crowded)

+* Science has determined that consuming fuels from hell is bad (Hot)

+* Globalization means there are fewer and fewer virgin resources to exploit for growth (Flat)

 ### Date Read